angular/angular/aio/content/guide/testing.md

 },
 ```

-* Create a new file, `protractor-ci.conf.js`, in the root folder of your project, which extends the original `protractor.conf.js`:
+* In the root folder of your e2e tests project, create a new file named `protractor-ci.conf.js`.
+This new file extends the original `protractor.conf.js`.
 ```
 const config = require('./protractor.conf').config;